szetumer/cloud_levelup_pkg/level4_databricks/README.md

     - https://learn.microsoft.com/en-us/training/modules/perform-data-analysis-azure-databricks/
     - https://learn.microsoft.com/en-us/training/paths/data-engineer-azure-databricks/

-Personally, I found it very difficult to do any of the exercises with my own account, which is a shame.
+Personally, I found it very difficult to do any of the Microsoft exercises with my own account, which is a shame.
 However, you can accomplish many of them with a small amount of sample data by downloading data from this website: https://raw.githubusercontent.com/MicrosoftLearning/mslearn-databricks/main/data/products.csv.
 You can't just import the data because it won't be in the DBFS.
 Instead, go to a workbook, then File>>Upload data to DBFS, and then select your csv.
 You'll get a path such as "dbfs:/FileStore/Workspace/<etc.>".

 - Use this to check that you have correctly uploaded data within a cell of a workbook: